 (Time required: 1.5 – 2.5 hours)

-Housed within the first floor of the Palazzo Pubblico is the civic museum, one of those Siena Italy points of interest that you should absolutely try to fit in when visiting the city.
+Housed within the first floor of the Palazzo Pubblico is the civic museum – one of the most undervisited spaces in Siena, and worth every minute.

 Constructed between the years 1297-1308, the Palazzo Pubblico is still Siena’s seat of administration and has paid witness to many of Siena’s most significant events over the course of its history.